derekzyl/derekzyl/README.md

 ---
-## Fullstack Developer (BE + FE) | App Developer | Graphics Designer 🚀
+## Software and Hardware Engineer 🚀

-experienced developer specialized in a wide range of technologies.
-With a strong foundation in TypeScript, Django, FastAPI, ReactJS, Python, Dart, and Flutter; I have worked with databases like MongoDb, Posgres, and MySQL, and various tech tools.
-I have honed my skills in both frontend and backend development.
-Over the years, I have successfully delivered robust and scalable solutions, leveraging my expertise in these cutting-edge technologies.
-With a passion for crafting efficient code and a keen eye for detail, I am dedicated to creating exceptional user experiences and optimizing performance.
-Let's collaborate to bring innovative ideas to life and build impactful applications together.
+Experienced software and hardware engineer with a diverse skill set encompassing TypeScript, Node.js, FastAPI, C++, GO, Python, Dart, Flutter, and Rust.
+Proficient in handling databases like MongoDB, PostgreSQL, and MySQL.
+Skilled in both frontend and backend development, with expertise in CI/CD tools such as GitHub Actions.
+Specialized in delivering robust and scalable solutions using cutting-edge technologies, including embedded systems, IoT with PCB designs, microcontrollers, machine learning with OpenCV, and other frameworks.
+Passionate about crafting efficient code and optimizing performance to create exceptional user experiences.
+Eager to collaborate on innovative projects and build impactful solutions.
+Proficient in Adobe Illustrator and Photoshop (mainly as a hobby).

 ---